justinhunt/moodle-filter_videoeasy/readme.txt

 Each template has several fields, but only the name/key field is required:
 1) required javascript url : The url of the JS file the html5 player requires.
 2) required css url : The url of the CSS file the html5 player requires.
 3) requires jquery : True or False.
-If your theme already loads JQuery you can always leave this as false.
-The JQuery URL can be set on the VideoEasy general settings page.
+You should set this to false.
+JQuery should now be loaded earlier than VideoEasy can.
+Either by your theme or via Moodle's additional html settings.
+4) load via AMD: Since Moodle 2.9 certain libraries are loaded using Require.js.
+If the player library supports it, you will need to set this to true.
+Currently only VideoJS seems to need this.
-4) template : The html that goes on the page.
+5) template : The html that goes on the page.
 Often this is just a div , with a unique id.
 Sometimes it is html5 video tags.
-5) load script : Any script which the player runs to load an individual player, usually with the unique id of a container div
+6) load script : Any script which the player runs to load an individual player, usually with the unique id of a container div
-6) defaults : Custom variables you may use in the template or load script, or default values for existing variables (ie width and height).
+7) defaults : Custom variables you may use in the template or load script, or default values for existing variables (ie width and height).
-7) custom css: CSS that you need on the page, that can be edited here on the settings page.
+8) custom css: CSS that you need on the page, that can be edited here on the settings page.
-8) upload css: It is possible to upload a CSS file for inclusion on the page.
+9) upload css: It is possible to upload a CSS file for inclusion on the page.
 This is probably in the case that the file is not available online to be be simply linked to.
-9) upload js: It is possible to upload a JS file for inclusion on the page.
+10) upload js: It is possible to upload a JS file for inclusion on the page.
 This is probably in the case that the file is not available online to be be simply linked to.

 Presets
 =====================================